-If you were injured by a negligent driver in Georgia, contact the Crosson Law Group, LLC.
-Ken Crosson is a car accident lawyer in Marietta who can investigate the cause of your crash and fight for the maximum settlement.
+If you were injured by a negligent driver in Georgia, contact Ken Crosson.
+He is a car accident lawyer in Marietta who can investigate the cause of your crash and fight for the maximum settlement.

 Call 678-909-0770 to schedule a consultation.
 You can also visit http://accident.usattorneys.com/georgia/ to learn more about accident laws in Georgia.